flatironinstitute/sciware/44_SummerIntro/1-claude.md

     - E.g. dead code, outdated documentation, "it's not written anywhere, but..."

-## Demo 3 — Memory and context
+## Demo 3 — Context
-- **Context** — LLMs are state-free, next-token predictors.
+- **Context** — LLMs are stateless next-token predictors.
 When you chat with an LLM, every query sends the entire chat history to the model.
     - Whatever the LLM "sees" (chat history, relevant files, `CLAUDE.md`, available tools, etc) is called the "context"
     - Long conversations consume a lot of tokens!
 Start new sessions frequently.
 - **Context management** — `/compact`, `/clear`, auto-summarization
     - Sub-agents help too; Claude will often use them automatically (look for the Agent tool use)

+## Demo 4 — Memory and Extensions
-- **Memory system** — facts Claude carries across sessions
+- **Memory system** — context Claude Code carries across sessions
+    - Re-sent to the model each time: the Anthropic servers aren't "remembering" anything, Claude Code is (in local files).
     - Auto-memory directory; `CLAUDE.md` at user / project scope; `MEMORY.md` index
+- **Extensions** — Claude Code add-ons
     - Generally don't need extensions to track memory (same with subagents)
     - Dozens of extensions that "fix" Claude by adding persistent memory, or reduce token use with sub-agents
+    - Might be a few weeks ahead of native capability, but Claude Code tends to catch up quickly
     - My experience?
-Don't buy the hype.
+Don't buy the hype around extensions.